SkylineCommunications/dataminer-docs/connector-help/connector_help/Thrane and Thrane Sailor 900 VSAT SNMP.md

 ### Blind Sector Settings

-On this page, you can add blind sectors, define the **Start and Stop Azimuth and Elevation** and determine ifa blind sector is **Active or Inactive.**
+On this page, you can add blind sectors, define the **Start and Stop Azimuth and Elevation** and determine if a blind sector is **Active or Inactive.**

 A **blind sector** identifies a region where the antenna cannot successfully communicate because of an obstacle, such as for example a ship's mast.
 With this table, you can identify such regions and make the element generate an alarm if the ACU aims the antenna into such a blind sector.